 - Keyword phrases (Long-tail keywords)

-You might know that on many occasions Wikipedia ranks for specific keywords in the first spot of Google SERP.
-And other high authoritative websites rank followed by Wikipedia.
+On many occasions, you might know that Wikipedia ranks for specific keywords in the first spot of Google SERP.
+And other high authoritative websites rank, followed by Wikipedia.

-It’s really hard to outrank these websites for ‘SEO’ keyword.
+It’s tough to outrank these websites for the ‘SEO’ keyword.
 So would you stop writing articles about search engine optimization?

-No, instead you might use long-tail keywords which will drive exact traffic you want.
+No, instead, you might use long-tail keywords which will drive the exact traffic you want.
 Look how other web pages outrank authoritative web pages such as Moz and search engine land.

-Here a short summary of how you can use keywords in your blog posts:
+Here is a short summary of how you can use keywords in your blog posts: